KAVIN-KJ/SEMESTER-1/readme.md

 https://kavin-kj.github.io/SEMESTER-1/

-👆 this is the link to my web-page that I created
+👆 this is the link to my web-page that I created.
+I would recommend you to view this page on a desktop or a laptop